apoorvpatne10/CODE-DOWN-2020-Challenge/README.md

 After forking this repo if you want you can remove the content below this.
 But if it is possible then add your content above it

+An attempt to make a simple music recommendation system using magenta and django.
+Let's see how it goes.

 <hr>

 ## OSS DEVELOPMENT GUIDE